awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

  For an Aurora MySQL DB cluster, you call this stored procedure while connected to the primary instance\.

  The administrative user must run the `mysql.rds_set_source_auto_position` procedure\.

- For Aurora, this procedure is supported for Aurora MySQL version 2\.04 and later MySQL 5\.7–compatible versions\.
-GTID\-based replication isn't supported for Aurora MySQL 1\.1 or 1\.0\.

 ### mysql\.rds\_set\_external\_master\_with\_auto\_position \(Aurora MySQL version 1 and 2\)<a name="mysql_rds_set_external_master_with_auto_position"></a>